The ‘V’-Word: Birthing Classes

 Two midwives took the sessions over the three weeks.
 In the opening class we were led by an aloof, middle-aged midwife who repeated herself over and over.
 She was entertaining without knowing it.
 “I just want you to make doubly sure you’re doubly sure about everything,” she said.

-To combat boredom during one of the lessons Tash and I kept a “vagina” count.
+To combat boredom during one of the lessons my partner and I kept a “vagina” count.
 Each time the midwife uttered that word, we marked it down on our handout and sniggered like schoolkids.
 The unofficial tally was 26, compared with just the one “penis”.
 This imbalance got me thinking: did it encapsulate pregnancy from a guy’s perspective – that we only need to be involved the once?
 And was this 26-to-1 ratio a microscopic equivalent to the pain levels felt by women compared to men during labour… unless, of course, the man passes a kidney (or was that a baseball?) through his penis at the same time?

 In the second and third weeks a woman of spiritual persuasion – and, pertinently, a mother of four – took an even bigger group under her wing.
-Tash hung off her every word.
+My partner hung off her every word.
 With a calm, wise voice she alleviated concerns on epidurals, C-sections, potential risks and what to expect from the first contraction to the final push, all the while smiling and ensuring everyone – blokes included – had their respective curveball smashed before moving on.
 When it came to nappy-changing time, I knew I’d be forever thankful for being around in the Velcro-tabbed era.

 At the end of the final session a DVD detailing the ‘highlights’ of a typical birth was screened.
 All of a sudden the ‘V’-word wasn’t so funny.
-The tears streamed down Tash’s face as an exhausted mother – blood-and-goo-lathered newborn wailing at her breast – sobbed with joy.
+The tears streamed down my partner’s face as an exhausted mother – blood-and-goo-lathered newborn wailing at her breast – sobbed with joy.
 Not even a shoulder-rub – every bit as earnest and meaningful as the twin-expecting bloke – could keep the tears at bay.